annab999/dpl-us-city-crimes/README.md

 ...
 ```

 - **Observations**: Inaccurate size listed for the build cache.
 Started happening after my build stalls, multiple rebuilds, build aborts.
-Though I always run `docker builder prune` when I rebuild, seems some data is still cached until system restart.
+Although I always run `docker builder prune` when I rebuild, seems some data is still cached until system restart?

 - **Resolution**: Restart docker service after many failed/test builds

-### [Airflow] Incomplete stream transfers by BashOp marked by Airflow as successes
+### [Airflow] False positive incomplete stream transfers by BashOp
-So the whole time, I've been using the files from the first successful DAG run and turns out the files were incompletely transferred.
+So the whole time, I've been using the files from the first successful DAG run, and turns out the files were incompletely transferred.

 Sample of a false positive run:
 ```